 Many of us tend to be the most unkind in the use of our words and expression when we are angry with a loved one.

-It feels comforting at that time to use such words but unconsciously people are programming their minds for more misery while damaging the relationship in the process.
+It feels cathartic at that time to use such words but unconsciously people are programming their minds for more misery while damaging the relationship in the process.

 On the other hand, when expressing love and care, and describing the good qualities of a person and what good they brought into our lives, people tend to understate and underestimate those blessings.